radhikam01/Data-Analysis-Using-Python/Final/ReadMe.md

 20. Defining color for the clusters and creating horizontal bar graphs representing only the active bands

-21. Overlaying the horizontal bars which are representing all the bands so that we can get both 'Active' and 'Non-         Active' bands data
+21. Overlaying the horizontal bars which are representing all the bands so that we can get both 'Active' and 'Non-Active' bands data

 22. Showcasing the plots according to clusters which shows both active and non-active bands